 (1a) In subsection (1) —

-“eligible person” means —
+eligible person means —

 (a) the chief executive officer of the Corporation;

 (b) a person engaged under section 8B; or

 (c) a person whose services the Corporation is using under section 8C.

 (2) For the purposes of this Act, the exercise of a power or the performance of a duty by a delegate under this section shall be deemed to be the exercise of the power or the performance of the duty by the Corporation.